 Holiday Pet Travel

-Be sure to consider your pet's identification before you leave.
-Pet ID tags with your CELL PHONE number are great since there will not be anyone at home to answer the phone.
+So, what can you do to protect your pet?
+Use pet ID tags with your cell phone number are great since there will not be anyone at home to answer the phone.
 If you are going to be spending a couple of weeks in one place, consider buying a second Pet ID tag with the contact information on where you will be staying.

-If it is very warm or very cold, don't leave your pet in the car alone.
-Be prepared by having a supply of water in portable pet water food bowls in the car.
+If you are traveling by car, be prepared by having a supply of water in portable pet water food bowls.
 You may not find the brand of pet food that your pet is accustomed to where you are going, so bring extra food with you.

-When traveling, keep your pet on their normal schedule by feeding them and taking them for their “walk” as close to the regular time as possible.
+When traveling, keep your pet on their normal schedule by feeding them and taking them for their walk as close to the regular time as possible.
 Be sure to pack a supply of plastic bags to take along on those walks.

 Although there are many pet lovers in this world, there are some that do not feel comfortable around pets.
 Respect others by restraining your pet when necessary.

 So whether your destination is Grandma's house, a mountain cabin, or a ski resort in Switzerland, your pet can travel with you safely and comfortably if you plan.

 Everything you need for safe and enjoyable travel with your pet can be found at PetTravelStore.com